 Thus, as we have seen, Habermas rejects the idea of a nation or community as unified by a single ethos or sense of moral uniformity.
 He does this for two distinct reasons.
 On the one hand he thinks that notions of the good are local, not universal.
 Conceptions of the moral good cannot by themselves be sufficient to found basic rights or legal order.
 Since modern societies are inherently pluralistic, we cannot have a purely ethical/moral reading of human rights independent of legality.
 Otherwise a single understanding of the good would be imposed on others, without discursive redemption.
 On the other hand, the impulses of human rights are certainly moral.
-We view infringements of human rights as violations of our moral sense.
-Nonetheless these moral impulses are insufficient for a constitutional state unless they have a legal foundation.36
+We view infringements of human rights are insufficient for a constitutional state unless they have a legal foundation.36